fpelliccioni/fpelliccioni.github.io/_posts/en/posts/2015-09-26-whats-your-favorite-flavor-of-object.md

 It is the most practical definition, since it is aware that all programs run on computers with memory and these constitutes the only available realization of a universal computational device.

-It is the broadest definition, since it does not exclude ​​non-object-oriented paradigm languages.
+It is the broadest definition, since it does not exclude ​​non-object-oriented languages.

-Again, I made ​​my choice, but there is not need to sat that you can choose any definition you like, just make sure that your thinking is free of influences disseminated by the *Objects* propaganda machinery :)
+Again, I made ​​my choice, but there is not need to say that you can choose any definition you like, just make sure that your thinking is free of influences disseminated by the *Objects* propaganda machinery :)

 ---